Cohomology of coloured partition algebras: Coloured partition algebras

-These are the algebras originally defined by Bloss \cite{Bloss}.
 It is also natural to draw $G$-coloured partitions using graphs.
-In order to capture the $G$-colouring, they must be directed graphs, and edges must be labelled by elements of $G$.
+Our graphs will be drawn as follows.
+We will have two identical columns of vertices drawn in parallel.
+The vertices in the left-hand column will be labelled $1$ up to $n$ from top to bottom.
+The vertices in the right-hand column will be labelled $\ol{1}$ up to $\ol{n}$ from top to bottom.
+In order to capture the $G$-colouring they must be directed graphs and edges must be labelled by elements of $G$.
 To find $\gamma(x,y)$, one multiplies the edge labels of a path from $x$ to $y$; traversing an edge labelled by $g$ in the reverse direction amounts to traversing an edge labelled by $g^{-1}$.
 We implicitly assume that, if there are multiple paths, then they will have the same product.
 An equivalent condition, which is easier to check, is that any loops have product $1\in G$.

 Regarded in such language, a composite of partitions is zero if it would form a loop around which the product is non-trivial.